Anthony Mello

-Anthony Mello (born 1946) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from November 1996 to January 1997.
+Anthony Clinton Mello (born December 24, 1946) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from November 1996 to January 1997.
 Mello was elected in a November 1996 special election following the resignation of incumbent Richie Sanders.
 He simultaneously lost the general election for the full two-year term to Democrat Dottie Sims.